Endpoint Services, Workspace ONE, macOS Single Sign-On (SSO) Extension Profile

 - macOS 11 (Big Sur) is the last macOS version to support Enterprise Connect.

-- Devices on macOS 10.14 and below may continue to use Enterprise Connect for the time being, as Apple has not yet announced an EOL date.
+- Devices on macOS 10.14 and below (which do not support the SSO extension) may continue to use Enterprise Connect for the time being, as Apple has not yet announced an EOL date.